Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Moderate transmutation; CL 10th; Craft Rod, Craft Magic Arms and Armor, *baleful polymorph,* creator must be good; Price 13,000 gp.

+### Rulership
-**Rulership:** This rod looks like a royal scepter worth at least 5,000 gp in materials and workmanship alone.
+This rod looks like a royal scepter worth at least 5,000 gp in materials and workmanship alone.
 The wielder can command the obedience and fealty of creatures within 120 feet when she activates the device (a standard action).
 Creatures totaling 300 Hit Dice can be